testground/testground/plans/chew-large-datasets/README.md

   - `Directory Depth` - An Array containing objects that describe how deep/nested a directory goes and the size of files that can be found throughout (default to `[{depth: 10, size: 1MB}, {depth: 50, size: 1MB}]`
 - **Narrative**
   - **Warm up**
-    - The IPFS node/daemon is created
+    - The IPFS node/daemon is created _with file store experiment enabled_
     - If Online, connect to the other nodes running
     - Generate the Random Data that follows what was specificied by the params `File Sizes` and `Directory Depth`
   - **Act I**